 Dr. Sutin's findings suggest that loneliness apart from posing an acute emotional tax also increases the risk of dementia by 40 percent.

-Florida State University hosted its second annual Fresh Check Day to promote mental health, alert students to campus resources and lessen the stigma associated with mental…
+FSU hosted its 2nd annual Fresh Check Day to promote mental health, alert students to campus resources and lessen the stigma associated with mental illness.

 A place for reflection: FSU Labyrinth adds new dynamic to campus